koraybey/cloud-run-terraform/README.md

 # GCP Cloud Run Deployment with Terraform

 This project contains Terraform configurations for deploying services to Google Cloud Run.

+> [!NOTE]
 > This project demonstrates deploying a Koa.js application to Google Cloud Run, but can be adapted for any containerized application with minimal changes.

+> [!NOTE]
+> This documentation is intentionally detailed to serve as a comprehensive guide for team members new to Terraform and infrastructure as code.
+Each section includes explanations and examples to help understand the deployment process.

 ## Prerequisites